How To Query For Updated Items In Sitecore Using SQL

-And why is this sql query particularly blog worthy?
-Cannot we just query the Items table and sort by created or modified date.
-Well, no. Unfortunately the Items table, while having created and modified dates, only has the dates of the initial version of the item.
+And why is this SQL query particularly blog-worthy?
+Can't we just query the Items table and sort by created or modified date?
+Well, no. Unfortunately, the Items table, while having created and modified dates, only has the dates of the initial version of the item.
 In almost all cases, that’s not what we need since new versions can be created regularly.

 The second nice-to-have is the item’s path.
 To do this requires a Stored Procedure to recursively loop back up to the top of the tree, building the path along the way.
 There may be several versions of this Stored Procedure out there, this is the one we used

 CREATE FUNCTION [dbo].[GetPathForItemId] ( @itemId uniqueidentifier ) RETURNS varchar(1024) AS BEGIN DECLARE @path varchar(1024) SET @path = '' DECLARE @name varchar(255) DECLARE @id uniqueidentifier SET @name = '' SET @id = @itemId WHILE @name <> 'sitecore' BEGIN SELECT @name = name, @id = parentid FROM Items where id = @id SET @path = '/' + @name + @path END RETURN @path END GO

 Finally, here is the query in all its glory.
 I hope you enjoy it as much as I did!